Setting up shipping rates for Shopify Fulfillment Network

 If an order can't be fully fulfilled at one location, then the shipments will be split if the following requirements are met:

-- there are other fulfillment that have the necessary inventory
+- there are other locations that have the necessary inventory

-- the other fulfillment locations contain the same countries or regions and shipping rates within their zones
+- the other locations contain the same countries or regions and shipping rates within their zones

 Split shipments result in your being charged for shipping multiple times.
 For example, if an order has 3 line items where 2 can be fulfilled at SFN and 1 item at a non-SFN location, then the order is split.
 SFN ships 2 items, and your non-SFN location ships the remaining 1 item.
 You're charged shipping for each respective shipment.